sliding scale ticket model

 -

-In sharing this information, we hope those outside the non-profit theatre industry gain a deeper understanding of what the true cost of making our art is, and how ticket pricing can play a significant role in funding.
-SitW currently receives the majority of its funding from a combination of grants and sustained individual donors, followed by grassroots fundraising, ticket sales, and playbill advertisers.
+In sharing this information, we hope those outside the non-profit theatre industry gain a deeper understanding of what the true cost of making our art is, and how ticket pricing can play a significant, but not solo, role in funding.
+We are proud that the majority of our budgetary costs go towards paying our artists, and have successfully raised pay rates with every season as we work towards the goal of an equitable, living wage for artists.
+SitW currently receives the majority of its funding from a combination of grants and sustained individual donors, followed by grassroots fundraising, ticket sales and playbill advertisers.